taboola/react-mint/README.md

 **portalId** : string (default: tooltip-portal)

 The element ID of the DOM element you want your tooltip to be rendered at.
 If using a TooltipPortal, this will be automatically generated for you, otherwise you will need a DOM element as an ancestor to this tooltip with an ID matching portalId

+**scrollRef** : React ref (default: undefined)

+The ref of the innermost DOM element that will be scrollable.
+The tooltip naturally hooks onto this element, but in the event that it hooks onto the wrong element due to stray css properties on earlier elements, you can manually pass in the ref as a workaround.
+This information is necessary to allow the tooltip to follow along when scrolling and to prevent duplication issues

 **sourceRef** : React ref (default: undefined)